How to Grow Weed in South AfricaGianenzo Sapgnuolo

 Daggafontein, Knuckle Genetics and Amadeadly are South African breeders that offer strains that have been in the making for generations.
 Old-school meets new-school, these acclimatized and boutique quality genetics are of the absolute highest quality guaranteed.

-For this reason, MSA stocks many strains bread by South African breeders.
+For this reason, MSA stocks many strains bred by South African breeders.
 Most of the OG growers cultivate outdoors or in greenhouses, these strains offer exciting results outdoors as they grow to their absolute full potential.

 Watch Dean speak to Mahmoud from Dutch Passion on cannabis and breeding.